rjweis/Rummi/README.md

 ![Rummi Demo](https://github.com/rjweis/Rummi/blob/master/rummi_demo.gif)

 ## Motivation
-My girlfriend and I play this game often with friends, and I always lose and she always wins.
-So, developing this game was a way to train so I can one day beat her. :)
+ I play this game often with friends, and I always lose.
+So, developing this game was a way to train so I can one day win. :)

 ## Skills and Concepts Learned
 * Classes and OOP